bu-icsg/dana/tests/README.md

 ### Organization
 Tests are organized into the following categories:

-* [Smoke Tests](smoke) -- Low-level verification of all instructions.
+* [Smoke Tests](smoke) -- Bare metal verification of all instructions.
 These are not intended to be comprehensive.
-* [Neural Network Tests](nets) -- Inferences, learning, and simultaneously multi-processed (SMP) inference tests
+* [Neural Network Tests](nets) -- Bare metal inference, learning, and simultaneously multi-processed (SMP) inference tests

 Like with `riscv-tests`, the tests are intended to be built in varieties that use physical (`-p`) or virtual memory (`-v`).
 Currently, only the `-p` variants are built.